 I started a creative community.
-Here’s why you need one, too.
+Here’s why you need one too

 Leonardo da Vinci had one.
 So did Pixar cofounder Ed Catmull.
 Dorothy Parker was famous for hers.

 Each of them belonged to a creative community that collaborated on projects and challenged the status quo.
-And if the idea of a creative collective was valuable in da Vinci’s day, it’s essential in modern times, as technological shifts and changes in the workplace (think of the gig economy with its tribes of nomadic freelancers) have made us more independent and isolated.
-Younger baby boomers change jobs at least 11 times, according to Bureau of Labor Statistics.
-Americans, too, will spend three hours per day or more staring at their smartphones this year.
+And if the idea of a creative collective was valuable in Leonardo’s day, it’s essential in modern times, as technological shifts and changes in the workplace (think of the gig economy with its tribes of nomadic freelancers) have made us more independent and isolated.
+Younger baby boomers change jobs at least 11 times, according to the Bureau of Labor Statistics.
+And Americans will spend three hours per day or more staring at their smartphones this year.

-I know this first hand.
-A few years ago, I started a salon with friends at which we challenged ourselves to extend the boundaries of our comfort zones.
+I know this firsthand.
+A few years ago, I started a salon with friends, in which we challenged ourselves to extend the boundaries of our comfort zones.
 We mastered new skills and bolstered our creative confidence.
-Inspired, I created an arts and ideas gathering called The Box Sessions, which will be held in Scotts Valley, Calif. from Feb.
-28 to March 1.
-There, award-winning filmmakers and artists, workshops leaders—even a magician—will share their wisdom on creativity and storytelling.
+Inspired, I created an arts and ideas gathering called the Box Sessions, which will be held in Scotts Valley, California, from February 28 to March 1.
+There, award-winning filmmakers and artists, workshop leaders—even a magician—will share their wisdom on creativity and storytelling.
 One of the main focuses of the weekend will be that everyone needs a community.

-Fred Dust, a former managing director for the design firm IDEO and a board trustee at the Sundance Institute, said there are two types of creative groups: those who seek to rediscover a spark and professionals who want to be exposed to the ideas of others so they can sharpen their own.
+Fred Dust, a former managing director for the design firm Ideo and a board trustee at the Sundance Institute, said there are two types of creative groups: those who seek to rediscover a spark, and professionals who want to be exposed to the ideas of others so they can sharpen their own.

 “I’ve seen more hunger for people gathering,” Dust said.
 Some things “can’t be substituted for a heart on Instagram.”

 Oftentimes, though, creative cognizance is wrapped in a romantic ideal.
 Think of the fizzy lunches at the Algonquin Hotel in the 1920s where Parker and a coterie of New York writers and artists gathered daily for a decade.
 Sure, they were friends.
-But they disagreed too about art, culture and politics as much as they agreed.
+But they disagreed about art, culture, and politics as much as they agreed.

-At the MacDowell Colony, a contemporary arts fellowship in Peterborough, New Hampshire, artists, writers, filmmakers and architects are appointed cabins where they can work in solitude for up to two months.
+At the MacDowell Colony, a contemporary arts fellowship in Peterborough, New Hampshire, artists, writers, filmmakers, and architects are appointed cabins where they can work in solitude for up to two months.
 Lunch is delivered by picnic basket.
-Wifi is spotty, making it hard to get distracted by the Internet.
+Wi-Fi is spotty, making it hard to get distracted by the internet.
 The cabins, too, are situated for maximum seclusion.

 Evening meals are an altogether different matter.
 “The one requirement is that you come together for dinner,” said Philip Himberg, the colony’s executive director.
 “There is something about the conversation at the table that inspires them.”